Over-75 and vulnerable to be offered another Covid booster in spring

 He said the NHS would set out further details on these vaccinations “in due course” and that the JCVI would “keep under review” whether to give boosters to further at risk groups.

-In a statement the JCVI said: “Despite uncertainties around how the pandemic will develop through the summer, the JCVI believes winter is likely to remain the season when the threat from COVID-19 is greatest, both for individuals and the NHS and care homes.
+The JCVI said that“despite uncertainties around how the pandemic will develop through the summer” it “believes winter is likely to remain the season when the threat from Covid-19 is greatest, both for individuals and the NHS and care homes”.

-“As such, the JCVI has provided additional interim advice to ministers for the purposes of forward planning that a further booster in the autumn of 2022 is likely to be advised for people who are at higher risk of severe COVID-19.”
+In a statement, it added: “As such, the JCVI has provided additional interim advice to ministers for the purposes of forward planning that a further booster in the autumn of 2022 is likely to be advised for people who are at higher risk of severe Covid-19.”

-Professor Wei Shen Lim, chair of Covid vaccination on the JCVI, said: “Last year’s booster vaccination programme has so far provided excellent protection against severe COVID-19.
+Professor Wei Shen Lim, chair of Covid vaccination on the JCVI, said: “Last year’s booster vaccination programme has so far provided excellent protection against severe Covid.

 “To maintain high levels of protection for the most vulnerable individuals in the population, an extra spring dose of vaccine is advised ahead of an expected autumn booster programme later this year.